frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 1. Go to **Selling > Sales > Sales Order > New Sales Order** or Type 'New Sales Order' into the "Global Search" field.
 1. Select the Customer.
 1. Under 'Delivery Date' set the date by which order is to be delivered.
-1. With Order Type you can set whether it's a Sales order, Maintenance order, or from the online [Shopping Cart](/docs/user/manual/en/website/shopping-cart) of your website.
-By default this value is set to "Sales".
+1. With Order Type, you can set whether it's a Sales order, Maintenance order, or from the online [Shopping Cart](/docs/user/manual/en/website/shopping-cart) of your website.
+By default, this value is set to "Sales".
 1. In the "Customer's Purchase Order" you can enter the Customers Purchase Order No. or other details which may be useful as a reference.
 1. Enter the items and quantities to be delivered in the Item table.
 If Item Prices are set for the items, the Rate field will be populated automatically.
 If not, enter the item Rate manually.
 You can also overwrite the auto-populated Item Rate in case you want to change that value.
 1. Click "Save" to save a draft of the Sales Order.